Q&A

 Finished

-message, indicating that the client part of the handshake is complete. - The TLS server sends can decrypt the
+message, indicating that the client part of the handshake is complete. - The TLS server can decrypt the

 Finished